Montes de Oro (canton)

 Montes de Oro is a canton in the Puntarenas province of Costa Rica.
 The head city is in Miramar district.

 History

-Montes de Oro was created on 17 July 1915 by decree 42.
+Montes de Oro was created by Decree 42 on 17 July, 1915.

 Geography

-Montes de Oro has an area of km² and a mean elevation of metres.
+Montes de Oro has an area of 244.76 km2 and a mean elevation of metres.

 The mountainous canton lies in the Cordillera de Tilarán northeast of the city of Puntarenas.
 It is limited on the north by the Aranjuez River.
 The San Miguel River and Tiacinto River delineate the southern boundary.

 Districts

 The canton of Montes de Oro is subdivided into the following districts: